FortiFlex Workshop

 To view configurations

-• You should see a response with a 200 OK status and a list of configurations in the response body
+• You should see a response with a 200 OK status and a list of configurations and their id in the response body

 FortiFlex Configurations List Body